jan-horak-code/gedaw/README.md

 a collection of functions created mainly for dealing with various purposes in archaeological geochemistry and spatial and multivariate data analysis

+repository branch called "publication_2024_02_version" contains some changes of some of the scripts which were done during the review process for a publication

 created by Jan Horák

 https://github.com/jan-horak-code/gedaw